oracle-livelabs/database-maa/zdm-physical-online-with-backup/prepare-source-db/prepare-source-db.md

    tnsping **source\_host\_name**:1521

-   if the command output shows **OK(x msec)** as shown below , it means connectivity is success on the port 1521 from target database server to source database server.
+   If the command output shows **OK(x msec)** as shown below , it means connectivity is success on the port 1521 from target database server to source database server.

    ![Image showing output of tnsping from target to source database server ](./images/target-to-source-tnsping.png)